 So you’ve decided to buy or lease a shipping container.
 Now what?

 Having a storage container delivered can be an easy process, provided that you are prepared.
-There are several factors to keep in mind before this process takes place.
+There are several factors to keep in mind before your shipping container delivery takes place.

 Containers are our business, so we’ve delivered a ton of them throughout the United States; we’ve put together the list of tips below to help make your delivery go quickly and smoothly.

 Pictures always say it better than words.
-Take a look at the video below to see how a container can be dropped at your location.
+Take a look at the video below to see how our shipping container movers can deliver a container to your location.

-Have a Plan and Schedule Your Delivery Well In Advance
+Have a Plan for Your Shipping Container Delivery Well In Advance

 Before arranging the delivery of your shipping container, there are a few things that you should consider.
-Plan your container delivery out in advance, so you can be prepared when it arrives.
+Plan your container delivery out in advance, so you can be prepared when the shipping container moving service arrives.

 Scheduling your container in advance can guarantee the container size you want is in stock and to ensure that delivery can occur when you want it.
 Plus, it gives you plenty of time to prepare your site.